 “Children’s literature takes some 22 percent of the market.

-“The current market trends mean that the main focus of books in Russia has shifted from entertaining to education of local population.”
+“The current market trends mean that the main focus of books in Russia has shifted from entertaining to education of the local population.”

 More Reprints, Fewer New Books